Myra-Security-GmbH/terraform-provider-myrasec/website/docs/r/waf_rule.md

 }
 ```

+**NOTE** The `sort` parameter has to be different for every WAF rule belonging to a specific subdomain - two of the WAF rules cannot share the same sort value.

 ## Import example
 Importing an existing WAF rule requires the subdomain and the ID of the WAF rule you want to import.
 ```hcl